BMW motorcycle frame alignment tests

 3. Remove the tank and lay a straight edge along the main frame backbone.
 It should be absolutely straight.
 If bent, it will usually be in the first few inches behind the steering head.
 On the /6, this area is obscured by the master brake cylinder, as can be seen in the above photo in the upper right.
-Just because it is straight doesn’t mean that the frame isn’t bent.
+Just because the backbone is straight doesn’t mean that the frame isn’t bent.

 4. If the crash had a sideways component, then the traction of the rear wheel on the ground will sometimes cause the rear frame section to twist.
 That is the rectangular part just behind the battery.
 I know of no visual test for this “box” section being slightly bent.
 If moderately bent it can give you trouble with getting the rear swing arm pins to go in easily.
 That isn’t an easy visual check however.
 If severely bent it can cause the output shaft of the transmission to move sideways enough to break the transmission rear cover.
 Would someone send me photo of this damage?
 This damage isn’t visible as it is under the rubber boot.
-It is also on the inside part where it is the hardest to see.
+It is also on the inside part of the bike where it is the hardest to see.
 Loosen the front boot clamp.
 Peel back the boot and check the flange part on the inside (midline of the bike) for cracks or actual missing aluminum.
 Not only is the frame bent, but the transmission is damaged too.
 We actually found one output shaft so severely hit that it broke.
 Nothing was visible without inspecting under the boot.

 Motorcycle frame straightening

 I must admit that 25 years ago, BMW cautioned against getting a frame straightened.
 That was only in the North American market.
 That was very hypocritical of them, as it was a common service in Europe.
 A BMW dealer could send it back to the factory frame shop for straightening.
 I was there and saw it.
 There must have been at least 10 old used scratched up frames for rework.
 To add to it, every frame BMW made was crooked, as a result of the welding process, and had to be straightened.
-If it was straightened once, why not twice?
+If it was straightened once during manufacture, why not twice?
 We had many frames successfully straightened over the years.
 At least two well qualified shops have been doing this in Northern California for over 15 years.
 I am sure that several other places do it as well.
 It is not magic.

 The second shop G.T.
 Enterprises is up north in Yreka, Ca. He is slower and cost less.
 Owners report that it may take months.